Mile End Tube | Map

 Guided by Canal Guides

-The Regent's Canal – Mile End to Limehouse walk takes place at 2.30 pm on the following Sundays: June 2 and November 3
+The Regent's Canal – Mile End to Limehouse walk takes place at 2.30 pm on Sunday, November 3

 The meeting point for the Regent's Canal – Mile End to Limehouse walk is just outside the exit of Mile EndTube.